University of Michigan · Class of 2027

 Research Lead | Product Developer

-• Led development of a sustainable menstrual hygiene product for 60+ women in Kashibo-Cocha Peru, refining material and production processes via 22 internal/external partner feedback; advanced to field-ready status ahead of 2026 deployment
+• Headed development of a sustainable menstrual hygiene product for 60+ women in Kashibo-Cocha Peru by refining production processes via feedback from 22 internal/external partners; advanced to field-ready status ahead of deployment

 Usability Testing Regulatory Strategy Stakeholder Management